fpiantini/fpiantini.github.io/_posts/2019-04-01-nodejs-project-modern-setup.markdown

 In the repo, check the [step-3][repo-step-3].

-## Using webpack #1: generating the distribution from source
+## Step 4: Using webpack #1.
+Generating the distribution from source

 The first thing that webpack is able to do is to pack the source files (html, style sheet and javascript) in a release area that can be later used for deployment.
 To execute webpack commands we need a webpack configuration file named `webpack.config.js`.
 For the moment we prepare just the configuration necessary to copy only the files we have (`index.html` and `main.js`) reducing the processing to the bare minimum.